OPTIMIZATION

 Step 4: Identify a Multiplier for Test Distribution

-A multiplier is needed to estimate the value of the winning experiment once rolled out to 100% of traffic.
+The multiplier accounts for how your traffic was divided during the A/B test.
+It's used to estimate the value of the winning experiment when rolled out to 100% of your traffic.
 Use the following table to identify your multiplier based on how you’ve split your traffic in your test.

 Since our A/B ran at a 50/50 split, we will use a 2.00 multiplier in the remaining calculation.